 Feel a bit overwhelmed trying to understand how property taxes work in Fulton County?
 You aren’t alone; property taxes are definitely a confusing subject!
 However, it’s important to understand tax rates by county, city, and school district before buying a house because it plays a major role in the Atlanta cost of living.

-This Fulton County property tax guide covers everything you want to know from the property tax rate in Fulton County, GA to calculating school, county, and city property taxes.
+This Fulton County property tax guide covers everything you want to know, from the property tax laws, to the property tax rate in Fulton County, GA to calculating school, county, and city property taxes.
+Additionally, we'll dive into Atlanta property tax, as it is the biggest city in the Fulton County area.

-To understand property taxes in Fulton County, GA, it helps to first understand how property taxes work in Georgia.
+To understand property taxes in Fulton County, GA, it helps to first understand how property taxes work in Georgia as well as the property tax laws.

 If taxes are not collected, a tax levy can be placed on the property.
 It can eventually be sold if the tax remains unpaid.